GoogleCloudPlatform/google-cloud-powershell/cmdlet-style-guide.md

 At times a more descriptive name might be appropriate, such as `InputObjectName` when coupled with `OutputObjectName`.
 But in general, avoid adjectives modifying the parameter name if the purpose of the parameter is clear without it.

+# Cmdlets SHOULD mark one parameter with ValueFromPipeline = true for every parameter set

+The pipeline is a very useful feature of PowerShell, and cmdlets should endevor to make use of it.
+Enabling usage of the pipeline is usually a simple matter of setting a parameters to have `ValueFromPipeline = true`, and ensuring the work requiring the pipelined parameter is done in the `ProcessRecord` method, as `BeginProcess` and `EndProcess` will leave the pipeline parameter uninitalized, and `ProcessRecord` is called for every pipeline value.

+#Cmdlets SHOULD prefer to use simple arrays such as string[] to generic lists such as List<string> for their parameters.

+When using the Get-Help cmdlet, generic lists appear as List`, hiding the type they contain.
+Arrays, however, appear as the correct string[].
+Additionally, usage of the two from a user perspective is essentially identical, due to PowerShell's type conversion magic.